MarkEWaite/jenkins-bugs/README.md

 SHA1.
 If that is the case, then "Wipe workspace" provides a work around, since it will completely recreate the workspace for each job.
 That is not an attractive work-around, but it may be enough for short term use.
+When I remove the "wipe workspace" additional behavior from the pipeline job definition, the problem is again visible.